 What are the SMSF rules?

-To buy a property through an SMSF, you need to comply with a few rules.
+To buy a property through an SMSF, you must comply with a few rules.

 The property must: